Infraste03/KGE_RS/B2B_alternate_learning/models/README.md

 This directory contains the neural components used by the B2B alternate learning architecture.

-The architecture jointly trains two tasks:
+The architecture alternately optimizes two tasks:

-- Task A: knowledge graph link prediction using TransE
+- Task A: Knowledge Graph link prediction using TransE
 - Task B: sequential recommendation using SASRec

 The two tasks are coupled through a single shared entity embedding matrix.

 Both components operate in a 400-dimensional latent space, allowing the same item representations to be updated by both the knowledge graph and recommendation objectives.
+Although the two tasks are optimized separately, sequential recommendation in Task B is the primary target.
+Task A provides auxiliary Knowledge Graph supervision by updating the shared entity representations used by Task B.

 ## Architecture